solzimer/nsyslog/doc/config/flows.md

 ## Configuration
 Flows are declared in the JSON configuration file, following this syntax:

 * **from**: Can be a filter ID, a filter group (preceded by a $), an input ID, or an inline expression.
 This field describes which entries will be sent to this flow.
+There are two special filters that can be used:
+	* \* : When \* is used, a flow will accept all entries.
+	* DEFAULT : Tis a special case where a flow will receive entries that haven't been sent to any other flow.
 * **when** : Can be a filter ID, a filter group (preceded by a $), or an inline expression. **when** is meant to be a second filter, useful when nesting flows (see below for nested flows)
 * **disabled** : Optional.
 Can *true* or *false* (*false* by default).
 This disables a flow (useful for test and debugging purpose).
 * **processors** : A list of processor / processor group IDs (preceded by $).
 This is the list of processor instances that will transform the entries.
 They are chained in the same order they are declared.